u7338876/job-genie/README.md

 1. To start the dashboard, you will need an Integrated Development Environment (IDE).
 I used Jupyter Notebook to develop my code.
 For that, you will need to download Anaconda Navigator.
 Click [here](https://docs.anaconda.com/navigator/install/) for the installation instructions.

+2. Open the [V2_CareerPathsApp.ipynb](V2_CareerPathsApp.ipynb) file in the IDE.

-2. Next, you will need to download and import the required packages.
+3. Next, you will need to download and import the required packages.
 Instructions are in the [notebook](V2_CareerPathsApp.ipynb).

-3. Then, simply run the cells in the notebook.
+4. Then, simply run the cells in the notebook.
 At the final cell, you should see a link after running the cell.
 Click on the link to open the dashboard.

 ![alt text](https://github.com/u7338876/job-genie/blob/main/initialise.jpg)